Data Protection and Privacy Notice

 Clear may also collect information when the individual voluntarily complete client surveys or provide feedback.

 Information relating to usage of Clear’s website is collected using cookies.
 These are text files placed on the computer to collect standard internet log information and visitor behaviour information.
 Clear will use the information collected from the website to personalise repeat visits to the site

 Clear may need to gather personal information about the client’s close family members and dependants in order to provide the service to the customer most effectively.
-In such cases it will be the responsibility to ensure that they have the consent of the people concerned to pass their information on.
+In such cases it will be the clients responsibility to ensure that they have the consent of the people concerned to pass their information on.
 Clear will provide a copy of this privacy notice for them or, where appropriate, ask the client to pass the privacy information to them.

 Where special category data is required Clear will obtain your explicit consent in order to collect and process this information.

 How will Clear use the information about its clients?

 Clear will collect information in order to provide the client with the services for which they have engaged the business to provide.